NicoloToscani/CoAP-factory-monitoring/README.md

 * **HMIMaintenance** console: `machineID_code_velocity_deviceID` (for example, to set 50 Hz speed of motor n.1 in machine n.1, send the following command: **1_10_50_1**)
 * **HMIProduction** console: `lineID_machineID_code_value` (for example, to set 10 units/min production line velocity on machine n.1 in line n.1 , send the following command: **1_1_0_10**)

+## Contribution

+Thanks for your interest in contributing.
+Anybody is free to report bugs, unclear documentation, and other problems regarding this repository in the Issues section.